ReaganADavenport/Typescript_Calculator/README.md

 This project was a way to teach myself Typescript, and to remember how to make tests.

+What better way to do both than a calculator.
+This particular calculator adds, subtracts, mulitplies, and divides.

 Here is a demo of the app in action: https://youtube.com/shorts/3U6J98gFvPQ?feature=share

 Here is a screenshot of what it should look like: